A Brief History of Welsh Hearts

 Every second counts when you’re having a cardiac arrest.
 There are approximately 2,800 sudden cardiac arrests outside hospital in Wales every year, and only a 3% survival rate.
 A defibrillator is able to restart the heart during a cardiac arrest, and can save lives.
 When used, the survival rate can increase to 50%, but a speedy response is crucial.
 This is the reason we have launched our Every second counts appeal in Cardiff.

 Too many people in Cardiff are losing their lives to heart disease on a daily basis.
 With your support we would like to place 500 defibrillators throughout Wales’ capital city.
 We will also be providing free CPR training for schools, businesses and sports clubs.

 Please donate today and help us raise much needed funds.

 What is a defibrillator or AED?

-A defibrillator is an electrical device that provides a shock to the heart when there is erratic and irregular beating of the heart or the heart has suddenly stopped beating.
+A defibrillator (or Automated External Defibrillator) is an electrical device that provides a shock to the heart when it is beating erratically, or the heart has suddenly stopped beating.
 A defibrillator provides a high energy electric shock to enable the heart to start beating normally and regularly again.
 It is a life saving device and saves millions of lives across the world each year.